 It can be seen that the slides in this original power point dated 21st September do not yet contain the name of the planned Jersey Company belonging to PetroSaudi.

 It was the very next day that White & Case sent round its modified version with the name of the Jersey company added.
-This was attached to an explanatory email from the lead lawyer on the White & Case team, Timothy Buckland (who became a Director of PetroSaudi shortly after):

 The modified power point attached to this email includes the advertised addition of the name of the Jersey company: